 Services that enable their users to add content often generates revenue through relevant advertising, such as Google’s ad-sense.

-These online lessons of free can offer be transferred to the real world.
+Can these online lessons of the benefits of “free” be transferred to the real world?
 One of my favorite case studies in Chris Anderson’s book was that of SampleLab (Page 60)